 Jonathan M. Schwartz, M.D.

-Associate Professor of Clinical Medicine, Department of Medicine (Gastroenterology & Liver Diseases)
+Professor of Clinical Medicine, Department of Medicine (Gastroenterology & Liver Diseases)

 Jonathan M. Schwartz is a board Certified Transplant Hepatologist.
 He is a graduate of Tel Aviv University, Sackler School of Medicine.
 He was an Internal Medicine Resident at Albert Einstein College of Medicine and a Fellow in Gastroenterology/Transplant Hepatology at the University of Washington in Seattle.
 He returned to New York in 2011 from Portland, Oregon where he served as an Associate Professor of Medicine at Oregon Health and Sciences University.

 Dr. Schwartz has an interest in treating patients with acute and chronic liver diseases including those patients with advanced liver diseases who require liver transplantation.